glennhickey/teHmm/README.md

   * *sparse_multinomial* same as above except regions outside of intervals are considered unobserved.
 * *valCol* 0-based (so name=3) column of bed file to read state from for multinomial distribution
 * *scale* Scale values by spefied factor and round them to an integer (useful for binning numeric states)
 * *logScale* .
 Scale values by taking logarithm with the given value as base then rounding to integer.
 Zeros are not scaled.
+* *delta*.
+When set to "true", the value at each is read as an offset from the value at the preivous position.
+If no value was read at the previous position, the previous value is assumed to be 0.
+This operation is performed before scaling.
+Note, since deltas can be negative this mode is incompatible with *logScale*.
+Using this flag with non-numeric tracks is probably not a great idea.

 Testing
 -